How to Become a Fire Investigator – In 5 Steps

 Yes, this is a career that is in high demand, since fires will continue to be an issue that happens throughout the fifty states, and there will always be a need for people to investigate how they started and why.

-This job is likely to grow around 5 percent over the next ten years, which is higher than many other careers in the same field.
+This job is likely to grow by around 5 percent over the next ten years, which is higher than many other careers in the same field.

 What skills do you need to have to be Fire Investigator?